codemonster94/codemonster94/README.md

 ## Hi there 👋
 ### My name is Guddu.
 I am from India.
-A data science intern looking for more opportunities to work in more of real time projects from Data Science field.
+An Ai engineer looking for more opportunities to work on more real-time projects in machine learning and deep learning.

 ![Guddu's GitHub stats](https://github-readme-stats.vercel.app/api?username=codemonster94&show_icons=true&theme=radical)